AlexSH4499/robonet/README.md

 ---

-<p>Important:
+**Important**

-  This project runs on two versions of Python due to incompatibility with Leap Motion SDK and Python 3.0.
+  This project runs on **two** versions of **Python** due to incompatibility with Leap Motion SDK and Python 3.X.X .
   I tried to compile the SDK from source with no fruits on Windows and ran into problems when trying on Ubuntu Linux Subsystem thanks to  lack of daemon functionality.
-My apologies for the shortcomings on this part of the project but I really tried my best given my time constraints.</p>
+My apologies for the shortcomings on this part of the project but I really tried my best given my time constraints.

+---

+### Scope & Areas of Interest

+> This project covers server backend, networking and high level application development (Layers 4-7 on OSI Model).

 ---

 ## Libraries(or dependencies)
 - Django